reeemanwar/Coffee-Shop-Sales-Analysis/notebooks/README.md

-IPYNB notebook to display all codes and outputs used in this project.
+IPYNB notebook to display all codes and outputs generated in this project.